nooku/www.nooku.org/_posts/2014-11-10-phpfest-manila.md

 description: Calling all PHP developers in and around Manila to join us for the first ever PHPFest.
 ---

-Calling all PHP developers in and around **Manila** to join us for the first ever PHPFest on **Friday 21th November 2014 from 6pm till 10pm** at [PaletExpress](http://www.paletexpress.com/our-spaces/manila-palet-express/).
+Are you a web developer based in or around **Manila**?
+Do you use PHP?
+Join us for the first ever PHPFest on **Friday 21th November 2014 from 6pm till 10pm** at [PaletExpress](http://www.paletexpress.com/our-spaces/manila-palet-express/), Makati, Manila.

 <!--more-->